-Dubai ruler pays hospital bills of Nigerian mother stranded with quadruplets following CNN report
+Dubai Crown Prince pays hospital bills of Nigerian mother stranded with quadruplets following CNN report

-(CNN)Dubai's ruler Sheikh Mohammed bin Rashid Al Maktoum will pay for the hospital expenses of a Nigerian mother and her quadruplets stranded in the country with mounting medical bills, the hospital said Wednesday.
+(CNN)Dubai's Crown Prince Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum will pay for the hospital expenses of a Nigerian mother and her quadruplets stranded in the country with mounting medical bills, the hospital said Wednesday.

 Suliyat Adulkareem, 29, gave birth to the babies, two boys, and two girls, at the Latifa Hospital for Women and Children on July 1.